dickon/lumber/README.md

 Configuration
 =============

-See lumber --help.
+See lumber-status --help.
 There is support for a config file at ~/.lumberrc, such as:

     [paths]
     central = /my/project/central/git/repos